Jump to content

 February 01, 20257:30 pm

-Get 20% off when you buy tickets to 2 or more performances in Lineages.
+Get 20% off when you buy tickets to 2 or more On Stage performances.

 About the Performance

-The evening begins with a short opening set by interdisciplinary singer/songwriter Kayln Fay (Cherokee/Muscogee).
-Known for her “quinessentially Oklahoma” sound driven by folk, rock, and country, Fay’s music explores her relationship with place, home, her home-state and its values, people, and the land.
+The evening begins with a short opening set by interdisciplinary singer/songwriter Kalyn Fay (Cherokee/Muscogee).
+Known for her “quintessentially Oklahoma” sound driven by folk, rock, and country, Fay’s music explores her relationship with place, home, her home-state and its values, people, and the land.

 Access Information